learn-co-curriculum/dsc-cities-try-experience/p_13_manipulating_lists.md

 ```python
 ['Buenos Aires, Argentina', 'Iguazu Falls,Argentina', 'Los Cabos, Mexico', 'Walla Walla Valley, Washington', 'Albuquerque, New Mexico', 'Greenville, South Carolina', 'Toronto, Canada', 'Archipelago Sea', 'Salina Island, Sicily', 'Solta, Croatia', 'Marakesh, Morocco', 'Pyeongchang, South Korea', 'Wuhan, China']
 ```
-As you can see, the list has been altered, and now the last element is the item we appended to the list, `Wuhan, China`.
+As you can see, the list has been altered, and now the last element is the item that was appended to the list, `Wuhan, China`.

-What if you mistakenly ran the line of code twice and we noticed that the destination was added twice?
-We would now find ourselves# Slicing - Lab
+What if you mistakenly ran the line of code twice and you noticed that the destination was added twice?
+We would now find ourselves Slicing - Lab

 ## Objectives for this lesson